Why Is My Newborn Crying When Feeding & How to Calm

 • Latch problems:

 An improper latch can cause a baby to get frustrated and not receive enough milk, leading to crying.
-Parents play a key role in identifying and addressing feeding problems.

 • Slow or fast milk flow: